kiwiproject/retrying-again/README.md

 ## Fibonacci Backoff

 Create a `Retryer` that retries forever, waiting after every failed retry in increasing Fibonacci backoff intervals until at most 2 minutes.
-After 2 minutes, retry from then on in 2 minute intervals.
+After 2 minutes, retry from then on in 2-minute intervals.

 ```java
 var retryer = RetryerBuilder.newBuilder()